Treatments and drugsBy Mayo Clinic Staff

-There is no single treatment that relieves postherpetic neuralgia in all people.
-In many cases, it may take a combination of treatments to reduce the pain.
+No single treatment relieves postherpetic neuralgia in all people.
+In many cases, it takes a combination of treatments to reduce the pain.

 Lidocaine skin patches

 These are small, bandage-like patches that contain the topical, pain-relieving medication lidocaine.
 These patches can be cut to fit only the affected area.
 You apply the patches, available by prescription, directly to painful skin to deliver temporary relief.

 Capsaicin skin patch

 A high concentration of an extract of chili peppers (capsaicin) is available as a skin patch to relieve pain.
 Available only in your doctor's office, the patch is applied by trained personnel after using a numbing medication on the affected area.
 The process takes at least two hours, but a single application is effective in decreasing pain for some people for up to three months.
 If effective, the application can be repeated every three months.

 Certain anti-seizure medications, including gabapentin (Neurontin, Gralise) and pregabalin (Lyrica), can lessen the pain of postherpetic neuralgia.
 These medications stabilize abnormal electrical activity in your nervous system caused by injured nerves.
 Side effects of these drugs include drowsiness, unclear thinking, unsteadiness and swelling in the feet.

 Certain antidepressants — such as nortriptyline (Pamelor), duloxetine (Cymbalta) and venlafaxine (Effexor XR) — affect key brain chemicals that play a role in both depression and how your body interprets pain.
 Doctors often prescribe antidepressants for postherpetic neuralgia in smaller doses than they do for depression alone.